MLYTC1/smod/README.md

 - **Verified installs** — archives are SHA-256 checksummed and verified against the registry before extraction, with zip-slip protection.
-- **Swappable registry** — a `RegistryClient` trait behind which today's embedded/mock backend can be replaced by HTTP without touching any command.
+- **Swappable registry** — a `RegistryClient` trait behind which today's embedded/mock backend can be replaced by HTTP or IPFS without touching any command.
 - **Scriptable** — failed runs exit non-zero; batch installs report per-package success/failure so `$?` is meaningful.